☰ Table of Contents

 - Installing a Screensaver

 Wait?
 What's a screensaver?
 Didn't we need those back in the dark ages, when computers were measured by kilobytes, hertz, and single-bit amber screens?
-Well, it's true that there's not much technical need today for actually saving screens, besides turning them off when not using them.
-Today's monitors, especially those LCD- and LED-based ones, are pretty resilient from burn-in.
-Burn-in was an excellent way to destroy a monitor, where the result of static images and user interface elements over many years melted holes through the glass on the primitive cathode-ray tube monitors.
-Well, OK, not really holes, but the phosphors would never heal and the images would remain even when turned off.
+Well, turns out there's not much technical need today for saving LCD- and LED-based screens, besides turning them off when not using them, however modern OLED tech might be in danger of image retention burn-in effects.
+Burn-in is an excellent way to destroy a monitor, where the result of static images and user interface elements over many years melt holes through the glass.
+Well, OK, not really holes, but the phosphors might never heal and the images will remain even when turned off.
 The nightmares of electric sheep everywhere might still be with us.

 In the late 1980s, Pyro, a simulated fireworks show, was the most famous of screensavers for machines like the Mac Plus or SE.
 It was followed by the color Pyro II for the Macintosh II.
 The release of the Flying Toasters brigades in the early 1990s for Mac, and eventually Windows, made the screensaver engine After Dark, and its publisher Berkeley Systems, and the entire concept of a ''screensaver'', household names.
 They followed up their success with themed screensaver products for The Simpsons, Looney Tunes, and Star Trek.
 Screensavers were no longer just utilities, but complete entertainment, or, at the least, fantastic procrastination.